bczsalba/pytermgui/docs/walkthroughs/inline.md

 - Tells the terminal to send mouse events
 - Returns a function that can translate mouse codes into [MouseEvent](/reference/pytermgui/ansi_interface#pytermgui.ansi_interface.MouseEvent) instances

 To use it, we will wrap our `while True` loop into the context, and try to handle keys as mouse events when our widget didn't handle them successfully.
-Each widget denotes "successful" event handling by returning `True` from the given method, so the check will be very simple:
+Each widget denotes "successful" event handling by returning `True` from the given method, so the check will be simple:

 ```diff linenums="37"
 + with mouse_handler(["press_hold", "hover"], "decimal_xterm") as translate: